Skip to main content

 About

-Students live, work and socialize on campus, which contains all the facilities needed for healthy and happy student life.
-There are plenty of cafeterias and snack bars on campus (though vegetarians may find the Korean diet a challenge), and a wide range of clubs, societies and activities designed to fill students’ social calendars and immerse foreign students in Korean culture.
+Students live, work and socialise on campus, which contains all the facilities needed for healthy and happy student life.
+There are plenty of cafeterias (with discounted meals for SNU students!) and snack bars on campus (though vegetarians may find the Korean diet a challenge), and a wide range of clubs, societies and activities designed to fill students’ social calendars and immerse foreign students in Korean culture.

 Location